Bane in DC Comics

 Batman: Vengeance of Bane #1 is Bane's complete origin story.
 It is a dark and intense story.
 Bane’s mother was part of a group of revolutionaries in failed coup against the reigning government.
 She was captured and gave birth to Bane in the prison called Pena Duro, also referred to as The Pit.
 In accordance to a centuries old law, the punishment of the father must be carried by the son if the father dies.
 Bane was six years old when his mother died from exhaustion and despair.

-prison life, he grew stronger from it, calling himself Bane.
+Much like Bruce Wayne losing his parents, Bane needed to overcome the fear lurking in his mind to push himself to his full potential.
+So rather than succumbing to savage inmates and prison life, he grew stronger from it, calling himself Bane.
 Eventually became the most feared man in all of Peña Duro.
 Bane's physical hardiness and unbreakable resolve enabled him to survive a scientific experiment with steroid compound called Venom.
 The Venom drug increased Bane’s overall muscle mass, endurance and strength.
 However, Venom left him addicted to regular infusions of the drug.
 Enhanced by his treatment, Bane with three prison buddies: Trogg, Zombie and Bird escape from Pena Dura, setting their sights on Gotham City.
 Bird has told Bane about his home town of Gotham and the legend of Gotham's nocturnal protector, the Batman.
 Bane decided to take down Batman to prove himself superior and to vanquish his childhood nightmare fears of a bat-demon.

 Knightfall